icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 We are aware of concerns within the industry that multiple licensing could present risks of licence proliferation, introducing complexity to the landscape which can act as a barrier for data consumption.
 Icebreaker One acknowledges this risk and presents the following points of response:

-> Firstly, some stakeholders have suggested that Open Energy should take a ‘modular approach’ to building a ‘single Open Energy licence’.
+Firstly, some stakeholders have suggested that IB1 should take a ‘modular approach’ to building a ‘single IB1 licence’.
 This suggestion outlines a permissive core or standard licence that is presented to all [Data Providers](../glossary.md#term-Data-Provider) as the default option for publishing their data.
-If this is not appropriate for a particular dataset, [Data Providers](../glossary.md#term-Data-Provider) would then have the option of adding restrictions (i.e. removing capabilities) by adding
-> modular sections of legal text.
-In practice however, a modular approach doesn’t reduce licence plurality as each
-> modification of a licence (e.g. addition of modular text) is viewed legally as the creation of a new licence.
-> Open Energy’s approach instead accepts a degree of licence plurality, but will work to standardise the
-> discoverability, scope and ease of understanding of that pluralism by offering a limited, standardised and
-> searchable range of capabilities.
-This will be accompanied in due course by guidance for [Data Providers](../glossary.md#term-Data-Provider),
-> tailored to each sensitivity class, encouraging as much openness as possible while publishing data safely and
-> creating a thriving marketplace.
+If this is not appropriate for a particular dataset, [Data Providers](../glossary.md#term-Data-Provider) would then have the option of adding restrictions (i.e. removing capabilities) by adding modular sections of legal text.
+In practice however, a modular approach doesn’t reduce licence plurality as each modification of a licence (e.g. addition of modular text) is viewed legally as the creation of a new licence.
+Icebreaker One’s approach instead accepts a degree of licence plurality, but will work to standardise the discoverability, scope and ease of understanding of that pluralism by offering a limited, standardised and searchable range of capabilities.
+This will be accompanied in due course by guidance for [Data Providers](../glossary.md#term-Data-Provider), tailored to each sensitivity class, encouraging as much openness as possible while publishing data safely and creating a thriving marketplace.

-> Secondly, we acknowledge that the energy data landscape already incorporates a significant degree of licence
-> proliferation.
-For example, it is already common for energy system actors to publish data under bespoke licences
-> containing non-standard clauses and/or legal wording.
+Secondly, we acknowledge that the data landscape already incorporates a significant degree of licence proliferation.
+For example, it is already common for energy system actors to publish data under bespoke licences containing non-standard clauses and/or legal wording.
 In standardising the range and expression of capabilities,
 > Open Energy aims to rationalise some unnecessary forms of licence proliferation in the sector and reduce legal
 > costs to [Data Providers](../glossary.md#term-Data-Provider) by reducing the circumstances under which bespoke licences are necessary.